sjml/beschi/docs/languages/csharp.md

 ## Caveats

 * No particular caveats, actually!
-Perhaps a side effect of C# being the first generator that was made for this Beschi is that its semantics match up pretty well.
+Perhaps a side effect of C# being the first generator that was made for Beschi is that its semantics match up pretty well.